400lbhacker/lucid-deepdream/README.md

 # pytorch-deepdream

+PLEASE JOIN OUR LUCID FACEBOOK GROUP HERE: https://www.facebook.com/groups/3407100409414697

 changes/improvements/features:
 -----------------------------------------------

+EDIT: RECENTLY REPAIRED THE UINT8/NUMPY ARRAY ERROR THAT WAS OCCOURING DUE TO COLAB SHIFTING TOWARDS A MORE PYTHON3-RELIANT ENVIROMENT

 1)- runs online, no installation or even a python enviroment required.

 2)- no programming experience or code modification needed